Last Updated: 4 months ago

 Not all stores will have an audiologist, but there will be at least one in your area.
 The only downside is that when you choose Costco over a hearing clinic, you won’t have a consistent person to service you, as in most hearing clinics.
 At hearing clinics, they are usually the owners of the business.

-Costco tailors only for mild to moderate seniors demographics
+Costco tailors only for mild to moderate hearing loss demographics

 The other misconception is that those with profound hearing loss can’t seek hearing aids at Costco.
 People often think that Costco targets older folks with mild hearing loss.
 Costco sells Phonak hearing aids, which can provide enough power and hearing adjustments for those with profound hearing loss.
 Costco can support even those with the most difficult hearing loss charts and fit them with hearing aids.